-Please note that there is a distinct difference between corrective action and preventive action.
-In corrective action, a problem has occurred and you try to make sure that this problem should not recur.
+Please note that in corrective action, a problem has already occurred and you are taking action to ensure that it does not reoccur.

 On the other hand, in preventive action, a problem has not yet occurred.
-You simply take measures so that any identified problems should not occur.
+You take measures to make sure it does not happen.

 Preventive actions help you find the cause of any future defects and to prevent them from occurring.
 They ensure that the deliverable is defect free.

 A Real-World Example of Preventive Action

 You are going to start a machine producing rods.
 Then you remember that, in your previous company, you faced an issue with the code for a similar process.
 This issue caused the rods to be of different lengths.
 In your current company, you are using the same process with similar equipment.